Home Reviews Compare Calculator News About Contact

 Purchase Price: What Does Each Bike Cost to Buy?

-Running costs are only half the picture.
+Upfront Investment: Running costs are only half the picture.
 You need to factor in the upfront price too.
+As of April 2026, the market offers several competitive choices:

-Honda CD 70 Dream Rs.
-186,000 Entry petrol
+• Honda CD 70 Dream: Rs.
+186,000 (Entry petrol)

-Yamaha YB 125Z Rs.
-390,000 Mid petrol
+• Yamaha YB 125Z: Rs.
+390,000 (Mid petrol)

-Crown EV 350 Rs.
-140,000 Mid EV
+• Crown EV 350: Rs.
+140,000 (Mid EV)

-Jolta JE 125-L Rs.
-215,000 Performance EV
+• Jolta JE 125-L: Rs.
+215,000 (Performance EV)

-Some EVs are now cheaper to buy outright than a Honda CD 70.
-The EVEE Flipper at Rs.
-130,000 versus the CD 70 at Rs.
-186,000 means you save Rs.
-56,000 at the moment of purchase — and then save another Rs.
-84,000 every year in running costs.
+Investment Verdict: Some EVs are now cheaper to buy outright than a Honda CD 70.
+For example, the EVEE Flipper at Rs.
+130,000 saves you Rs.
+56,000 at the moment of purchase, plus the annual savings of Rs.
+84,000.

-Even if you compare the mid-range Yadea GT30 (Rs.
+Highlight: Even if you compare the mid-range Yadea GT30 (Rs.
 189,000 — similar upfront cost to the CD 70), the annual running savings of Rs.
 84,000 mean it pays for itself in additional savings within the first year of ownership.

 Break-Even Analysis: When Does an EV Start Saving You Money?